 The cross sections shown in Figure 2.9 are developed by superimposing the bridge data on the cross sections immediately upstream (5.41) and immediately downstream (5.39) of the bridge.
-The top cross section in Figure 2.9 reflects the geometry immediately inside the bridge on the upstream side and the bottom cross section reflects the geometry immediately inside the bridge on the downstream side.
+The top cross section in Figure 2.9 reflects the geometry immediately inside the bridge on the upstream side and the bottom cross section reflects the geometry immediately inside the bridge on the bridge the bridge on the downstream side.